HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 Constraints imposed by project limitations:
 - Time constraint: Our project has a very limited time frame in which it can run for.
 This means that decisions must be made in order to maintain the integrity and completion of the project before the second semester is finished.
+Additionally, during the length of this project, our team members still have other papers to work on, and therefore we are also limited by the number of hours that our team members are able to put in each week.
 - Cost constraint: There is are no predicted project costs for this project.
 This means that whatever we do in this assignment must stay budgetless.
 - Knowledge contraint: There is also a knowledge due to the fact that we are only in our third year of university.
 This means that we have limited experience in both working in a group / team environment, as well as having limited experience in professional coding.
 - Technical constraint: While our project is solely software based, we have a lack of access to professional and industry standard machinery and software.
 We only have access to our personal laptops and electronics and free, open-source software.
--
+- COVID-19 contraint: Due to the recent events of COVD-19, our team is also social distancing.
+This means that we are also contrained by our inability to carry out in-person grou meetings and stand ups, as well as groip work.

 > 9.5.16 Standards compliance<br>